smuniz/insomnihack_2016_toasted/README.md

 ========================================

-Then you'll be promped for a slide number becuase, obviusly, this is a super cool toaster 2.0 kickstarted-founded so it's basically a cool device :)
+Then you'll be promped for a slice number becuase, obviously, this is a super cool toaster 2.0 kickstarted-founded so it's basically a cool device :)

 The main function does just a couple of relevant things so now we'll proceed to the diassembly: